 You may need blood work done while you are taking this medicine.

-If you are going to have surgery or any other procedures, tell your doctor you are taking this medicine.
+If you are going to need surgery or any other procedures, tell your health care provider that you are using this medicine.
 Tell your dentist and dental surgeon that you are taking this medicine.
 You should not have major dental surgery while on this medicine.
 See your dentist to have a dental exam and fix any dental problems before starting this medicine.

-Talk to your doctor about your risk of cancer.
+Talk to your health care provider about your risk of cancer.
 You may be more at risk for certain types of cancers if you take this medicine.
 Keep out of the sun.
-If you cannot avoid being in the sun, wear protective clothing and use sunscreen.
+If you cannot avoid being in the sun, wear protective clothing and sunscreen.

-Do not become pregnant while taking this medicine or for at least 1 week after stopping it.
-Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
-Men should not father a child while taking this medicine and for at least 1 week after stopping it.
+Do not become pregnant while taking this medicine or for 1 week after stopping it.
+Women should inform their health care provider if they wish to become pregnant or think they might be pregnant.
+Men should not father a child while taking this medicine and for 1 week after stopping it.
 There is a potential for serious side effects to an unborn child.
-Talk to your health care professional or pharmacist for more information.
-Do not breast-feed an infant while taking this medicine or for at least 2 weeks after stopping it.
+Talk to your health care provider for more information.
+Do not breast-feed an infant while taking this medicine or for 2 weeks after stopping it.

 Side effects that you should report to your doctor or health care professional as soon as possible:

 Side effects that usually do not require medical attention (report these to your doctor or health care professional if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.